News and events

 In this practical presentation, we’ll look at what independent learning is and how it can help your students achieve their short- and long-term goals.
 We’ll discuss the real-life relevance of commonly held views concerning independent learning, both positive and negative.
 Then, with the help of supplementary materials, we’ll also outline techniques and activities for introducing independent learning to your classes.

-Fiona Aish and Jo Tomlinson are founders of Target English, a consultancy that provides tailor-made solutions in content creation, course provision, training and testing.
+Bio: Fiona Aish and Jo Tomlinson are founders of Target English, a consultancy that provides tailor-made solutions in content creation, course provision, training and testing.
 They have co-written several leading titles in English exam preparation, and create materials and assessment resources for a range of educational providers.
 They are DELTA-qualified and hold MAs in ELT and Applied Linguistics and Language Testing, respectively.

 Sunday, 28th September 2025: Masterclasses and Tutorials